AbanobMedhat/IEEE_CTF2020/README.md

 To inject php I used exiftoo with this command:
 `exiftool -Comment='<?php echo "<pre>"; system($_GET['cmd']); ?>' test5.jpg`
-Then rename it to: test5.jpg.php.
+Then renamed it to: test5.jpg.php.
-I uploaeded it and get the response date and give to a script I wrote for this challenge you can get it in the repo.
-Now I have file with 1000 possible hash names, I tried to give it to the intruder and start it, but it didn't work because intruder take long time and the server was deleting the files every **3 Minutes** .
+I uploaeded it and got the response date and gave to a script I wrote for this challenge you can get it in the repo above. so, I had file with 1000 possible hash names, I tried to give it to the intruder and started it, but it didn't work because intruder took long time and the server was deleting the files every **3 Minutes** .

 In this point I talked to my teammates for a help. my teammate **Mohammed Saleh** told me to use a great tool called FUFF.
 You can get it from ([here](https://github.com/ffuf/ffuf)).